-A: A binder payment is the first payment you make to an insurance company to purchase your enrolled health plan.
+A binder payment is the first payment you make to an insurance company to purchase the health plan you enrolled in.
 The binder payment covers the cost of your first month’s premium.

 The binder payment is due 30 days after you enroll in the plan.
 The insurance company you bought your plan from will send you a bill with the due date.
 Make sure to submit your payment by the date on the bill.

 A premium payment is the amount you pay each month to stay enrolled in your health plan.
 The premium is usually due the first of each month.
 Your health plan will send you a bill each month.
 Make sure you pay the premium by the due date each month to keep your health insurance.

 Here is an example of how binder and premium payments work:

 - Mary enrolled in a health plan on November 15

 - Mary must pay the insurance company $100 by December 14 to be enrolled in the plan